robertobuso/rbgchat-bot/README.md

                   NOTION_API_TOKEN="..." \
                   NOTION_USER_DB_ID="..."
 💬 Usage
-Invite the bot to your Slack workspace.
+Invite the bot to your Slack workspace

-Add it to specific channels or threads.
+Add it to relevant channels or threads

-Mention @RBGChat Bot and issue natural-language commands:
+Mention @RBGChat Bot and use natural language commands:

 Ask questions